piyush-mishra-pm/React-Chat-App/README.md

 # Chat App built using React and Redux
 todo:
-- Create and Delete Conversation.
+- Create, Update and Delete Conversation.
 - Time in messages.
 - Conversation Group name.
 Change Schema, and also appear in SidePanel.
+- Can't create a conversation with no user.
+- Creator as a default user in every created conversation.
+- Conversation created mesage (in newly created message).
+- If exiting an existing conversation, then that conversation gets deleted from your memory.
-- Local states in modals.
+-